 |Bond Yield||0.08||0.46 %||Jan 01|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The IHS Markit Flash Purchasing Managers’ Index (PMI) fell to 55.9 in August from 56.6 in July, marking the lowest reading in four months.
+The S&P Global Flash Purchasing Managers’ Index (PMI) fell to 50.6 in July from 52.5 in June, marking the lowest reading since March 2021.